drueck/pva/README.md

 ## Installation and Usage

+Requires `ruby` and `bundler`.
+Once those are installed, clone this repository, change to the project directory and run `bundle` to install the dependencies.
-Requires `ruby` and the `httparty` and `chronic` gems.
-Once those are installed, put the `pva` file somewhere in your path and make sure it's executable.
+Once those are installed, link or move the `pva` file to somewhere in your path and make sure it's executable.

 Then just run `pva` to display the help and see what commands are available.